lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 3. **Positional search**: Check first 100 characters only (where answers typically appear)
 4. **Default fallback**: If all fail, default to class 2 (neutral)

-This engineering improved few-shot parsing from complete failure (91% on Amazon) to marginal viability, though performance still lagged significantly behind zero-shot.
+This engineering achieved excellent parsing reliability for few-shot prompting (5/3,000 = 0.17% failure rate on Yelp, 0% on Amazon), demonstrating that with proper prompt design and generation constraints, small models can produce reliable structured outputs.

 ---